IntuitDeveloper/intuit-api-docs/docs/use-cases/benefits.md

 To read QuickBooks Online Payroll data, and write in how much individual employees request for deductions, use these scopes:

-* qb.company.read
-* qb.company.taxidentifier.read
-* qb.employee.read
-* qb.employee.taxidentifier.read
 * qb.payroll.benefits
-* qb.payroll.compensation.read
-* qb.employee.birthdate.read

-### If you want your app to only read data

-To read QuickBooks Online Payroll data, but not write, use these scopes:

-* qb.company.read
-* qb.company.taxidentifier.read
-* qb.employee.read
-* qb.employee.taxidentifier.read
-* qb.payroll.compensation.read
-* qb.employee.birthdate.read

   **Important**: The scopes you use depend on what you want your payroll benefits app to do.
 If you want your app to read and write data, use the `qb.payroll.benefits` scope.
-If you don't include the `qb.payroll.benefits` scope, your app can only read data from QuickBooks Online Payroll.
-It won't be able to write."

 ## Step 3: Get your app's credentials